mikhailshilkov/mikhailio-hugo/content/serverless/coldstarts/gcp/_index.md

     "coldstart_gcp_interval"
     "Probability of a cold start happening before minute X" >}}

-Google tends to keep an instance for long time: **80% of instances survive 5 hours of inactivity**.
+Google stopped keeping idle instances for many hours, as they used to do: only 40% of instances survive 20 minutes of inactivity and only 15% survive one hour.

 There are chances that an instance dies after several minutes or stay alive for several hours.
 Most probably, Google makes the decision based on the current demand/supply ratio in the given resource pool.